On Air Now

 That ought to do it.

-This is an Octobass.
+This is a video of an Octobass.
 It is massive.
 Could you find room for it in your house?
 Could you really?

 Just be aware that given the current market trends, renting is dead money.
 Getting your foot on the ladder is much more important.
 Think of resale, think of adding value: consider an extension or some major structural work to improve layout.